 Lunotriquetral Ballottement Test

-Lunotriquetral Ballottement Test also called Reagan Test, it is used to evaluate the integrity of the lunotriquetral ligament.
+- Lunotriquetral Ballottement Test also called Reagan Test, it is used to evaluate the integrity of the lunotriquetral ligament of the wrist joint.

-- Lunotriquetral Ballottement Test is positive when there are increased laxity and accompanying pain.
+- Lunotriquetral Ballottement Test is positive when there are increased laxity and accompanying pain at the Lunotriquetral joint region.

 - Sensitivity: 64 %